 It’s important to appreciate that any Normal Distribution comes with its own “yardstick”, and that yardstick is the standard deviation.
 You can read more about standard deviation here.
 The very center of the Normal Distribution is the mean and median and mode all in one.
 We use the standard deviation to measure distances from the mean.
 If we go out a length of one standard deviation from the mean on either side,

 that always includes 68% of the population, a little over two-thirds.
-This means that on either side, there is 34% of the population, very close to one-third: there’s 34% below the mean and one standard deviation above the mean, and there’s another 34% below the mean and one standard deviation above the mean.
+This means that on either side, there is 34% of the population, very close to one-third: there’s 34% between the mean and one standard deviation below the mean, and there’s another 34% between the mean and one standard deviation above the mean.

 If we go two standard deviations from the mean in either direction,

 that always includes 95% of the population.
 You are somewhat uncommon if you are more than two standard deviations from the mean.

 If we go out to three standard deviations from the mean in either direction,

 that includes 99.7% of the population, with only 0.15% (i.e. 15 people out of 10000) falling in each tail beyond this.
 The folks who are more than three standard deviation above the mean: they are the true outliers — the major league baseball hitters, the world famous violinists, the brilliant scientists and researchers — they truly stand out from the population at large.

 - 68% within one standard deviation of the mean (which means, 34% on each side)